Amasa Sprague: Murder

 On December 31, 1843, Sprague was shot in the arm and beaten to death by at least two men.
 The motive was not robbery, as $60 and a gold watch was found on Sprague's body.
 Nicholas Gordon, a tavern owner whose liquor license had been revoked by the Cranston city council at Sprague's insistence, and his brothers William and John Gordon were tried for the murder.
 William was found not guilty and Nicholas' two trials ended in a hung jury, but John Gordon was found guilty and executed on February 14, 1845.
-Gordon’s conviction has been ascribed by researchers to anti-Roman Catholic and anti-Irish immigrant bias, and in 2011 he was granted a posthumous pardon.
+Gordon's conviction was described by researchers, who found a collection of papers belonging to the judge who presided over the trial, as anti-Irish Catholic and anti-immigrant bias.
+In 2011, he was granted a posthumous pardon by the governor.